TIME || SPACE

 Our 'English' Cemetery was once like a garden and filled with trees.
 Our Icelandic participant, Kristin Bragadottir, of the National and University Library, has sent us the following photographs of the cemetery in Reykjavik, visited by William Morris and Daniel Willard Fiske.
 On Iceland the sheep have destroyed the trees, the land being barren, except in walled cemeteries.
 The Black Death reached Iceland fifty years later than Europe for there had been no ships, from lack of wood, with which to sail the Atlantic, though when the Vikings had reached that island it had been thickly forested.
 Yet in the tombs in Reykjavik one can see the same shapes, the same materials, as are used for tombs in Florence.

-forces in India found burial in Florence.
-Meanwhile, in Ireland, at the
+found burial in Florence.
+Meanwhile, in Ireland, at the time of

 www.iol.ie/~anchorhold/HolyPlaces/faminegraveyard.htm